Multimedia Storytelling, JO 304, Sec. C1, Spring 2018

 OBJECTIVES | REQUIREMENTS | ASSIGNMENTS | GRADING | POLICIES

-This course will introduce you to reporting, writing, producing and sharing multimedia journalism and socia for the web, mobile and other digital platforms.
+This course will introduce you to reporting, writing, producing and sharing multimedia journalism and social media for a variety of digital platforms.
 You’ll explore how online news stories differ from stories produced for “legacy” media such as newspapers and broadcast television.

 We’ll also look at how digital newsrooms use current technologies, such as social media, to engage in delivery of breaking news and features.
 Through in-class and online discussions we will evaluate the effectiveness of these technologies and methods of digital newsgathering.